 We use computers for everything we do – both at work and at home.
 Sending emails, browsing the internet or using various apps and programs often means spending hours every day in front of a screen.
 Using a few keyboard shortcuts can save time helping you work more efficiently.
-Short keys can be especially helpful when it comes to writing up clinical notes or preparing letters.
-Here are my favourite keyboard shortcuts which I use in day to day clinical practice to help speed up my work flow.
+Short keys can be especially helpful when it comes to writing up patient notes or preparing letters.
+Here are our favourite keyboard shortcuts and tips to help speed up your work flow:

 GENERAL SHORT KEYS